ddnexus/elastics-doc/source/doc/4-flex-model/6-Live-Reindex.md

 ## Caveats

+### Just Upgraded

+When you live-reindex, make sure your live app is running the same version of flex of your new deploy, or you may corrupt your index/indices and/or miss the live changes (made by the old running code during the reindexing).
+You should never live-reindex in the same deploy you upgrade flex.
+Instead upgrade, deploy, then live-reindex on one next deploy.

 ### Flex::Configuration.app_id

-__IMPORTANT__: When you live-reindex, the `Flex::Configuration.app_id` should be set and match for both the old code and the new code.
-If you use `flex-rails` it is already set and matching, however, if you set it explicitly, ensure that the running app processes are using the same id of the new code, or you will miss all the changes made by the old running code during the reindexing.
+When you live-reindex, the `Flex::Configuration.app_id` should be set and match for both the old code (running app) and the new code.
+If you use `flex-rails` it is already set and matching, however, if you set it explicitly, ensure that the running app processes are using the same id of the new code, or you will miss all the live changes (made by the old running code during the reindexing).
 In other words, you cannot set and run it in the same commit/deploy: instead you should set it, commit and deploy, then make your changes and reindex on the next deploy.

 ### Safe live-reindex

 Live-reindexing is a potentially dangerous process because it deletes the old indices after a successful reindexing.
-If you have a bug in the transform block or any issue with the `app_id` (mentioned above), or you use multiple times any of the 3 reindexing methods without deploying, __you may lose part of the indices or corrupt them__.
+If you have a bug in the transform block or any issue with the `app_id` (mentioned above), or forget the couple of caveats above, you may lose or corrupt part of the indices.
 For that reasons you should always backup your indices before proceed, or at least dump the data with the `flex:backup:dump` task.
 That's very important especially with `Flex::ActiveModel` models, that don't have the data mirrored in a DB.
-Besides, this is a very new implementation that has not been tested very well yet, so please, do backup your indices before proceed.
+Besides, this is a very new implementation that didn't have the time to be tested thoroughly yet, so please, do backup your indices before live-reindexing.